-- (1) For new development and for projects involving alterations to an existing building that involve an area equal to or greater than 75% of a building's floor area or 75% of the exterior improved area of a lot, full compliance with the design standards for the applicable district is required. - (2) For projects involving alterations to an existing building that involve an area equal to or greater than 50% of a building's floor area or 50% of the exterior improved area of a lot, the development shall bring the property into full compliance with the sign standards, lighting standards and landscaping standards for the applicable district and achieve compliance with the other design standards to the extent practicable. - (3) In the case of minor alterations to an existing developed building, structure or lot, any alterations should bring the site into greater conformance with the applicable design standards and the appropriate district purposes in either §140-22.2A for MSMU, §140-22.3A for GB, or §140-22.4A for GH. - (4) In all cases where full compliance with the required design standards cannot be met, the applicant shall be required to submit to the Planning Board a list of any design standards herein that it cannot meet, a written explanation of the difficulties in meeting the design standard, and a description of how the applicant proposes to satisfy the purposes of the appropriate district (see §140-22.2A for MSMU, §140-22.3A for GB, or §140-22.4A for GH) despite lack of compliance with the design standards.
-The Planning Board may waive individual requirements of the design standards if it finds, based on the applicant's explanation, that adherence would be impractical, and that the applicant has demonstrated compliance with the purposes of the appropriate district through alternative means.
-[VP1]
+(1) For new development and for projects involving alterations to an existing building that involve an area equal to or greater than 75% of a building's floor area or 75% of the exterior improved area of a lot, full compliance with the design standards for the applicable district is required.

+(2) For projects involving alterations to an existing building that involve an area equal to or greater than 50% of a building's floor area or 50% of the exterior improved area of a lot, the development shall bring the property into full compliance with the sign standards, lighting standards and landscaping standards for the applicable district and achieve compliance with the other design standards to the extent practicable.

+(3) In the case of minor alterations to an existing developed building, structure or lot, any alterations should bring the site into greater conformance with the applicable design standards and the appropriate district purposes in either §140-22.2A for MSMU, §140-22.3A for GB, or §140-22.4A for GH.

+(4) Waiver of Standards.
+In all cases where full compliance with the requirements of subsections F or G(1) and (2) above cannot be met, an applicant may request a waiver from the Planning Board.
+The request for a waiver shall include a written explanation of the difficulties in meeting the particular design standard(s) and a description of how the applicant proposes to satisfy the purposes of the appropriate district (see §140-22.2A for MSMU, §140-22.3A for GB, or §140-22.4A for GH) despite lack of compliance with the design standard(s).

+(a).
+The Planning Board may grant a waiver of individual requirements of the design standard(s) by unanimous vote of the full Planning Board after consideration of: 1) the practical difficulties of applying the standard to the particular project; 2) the potential adverse impact on surrounding properties and the neighborhood of applying or not applying the standard to the proposed project; 3) the feasibility of alternate means or measures to attain the same goal as the standard.
+Such decision and findings shall be set forth in writing.

+(b).
+If a majority of the full Planning Board recommends approval of a waiver, an applicant may apply to the Town Board for the waiver, which may be granted at a regularly scheduled meeting of the Town Board by an affirmative vote of a majority of the full Town Board.

-Section 12.
+Section 14.
 A new Section 140-22.2 of the Zoning Law, Main Street Mixed-Use District, is added to the Zoning Law to read as follows:

-§140-22.2: Main Street Mixed Use District
+§140-22.2.
+Main Street Mixed Use District